 - Purchase some ETH.
 At the time of this writing, this currency transfers the fastest and cheapest out of anything Coinbase offers.
 Litecoin competes here, but will cause hiccups later in the process - more on that later.

 - Create and sign in to a Binance account.
+If you are American, Binance is currently not accepting new American clients - use KuCoin instead.
 I recommend Binance because they have been reliable and convenient for me and they offer many different lesser-known cryptocurrencies with trading pairs on both ETH and BTC.
 An added bonus is that you can withdraw up to 2 BTC/day worth of funds with no verification at all.
 If you’re not American or Chinese, you can acquire tokens directly at EOS.io.
 This guide assumes this isn’t possible for you.
 Alternate exchange options: HitBTC and KuCoin also trade EOS— I have written a guide to using HitBTC and a guide to using KuCoin which you will find useful.